karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 >
 > “Wow.”

 And thus the quest was restarted with much earnestness.
-But earnestness, I’ve come to realize, has nothing to do with eventual results.
+But earnestness, I've come to realize, has nothing to do with eventual results.
 More knee.
 Maybe a *bit (pats himself on back for clever pun)* of grainy black and white action.
 But no nubile, no naked, no live, no nothing.
 Crapola.

 Meanwhile, Hollywood was on a roll.
 Sirocco and Basic Instinct.
 In the Cold of The Night and Inheritance.
 Lots of nubility, lots of writhing, lots of what we wanted.
 Great, but wrong color, dudes.
 Sigh.